Club Shay Shay - Warren G Part 2

 having a brain for it.

-Because because you uh you you saying that and a lot of people believe that the industry, because he had become so big, he had become so popular, he had become so powerful, you hear about him wanting to buy this record label and this
+You're saying that, and a lot of people believe that the industry, because he had become so big, he had become so popular, he had become so powerful, you hear about him wanting to buy this record label and this

 they just couldn't have that.

-so he had the two most popular catalogs that were created.
+So he had the two most popular catalogs that were created.
+Yeah.

 I mean